‘Compound interest is the eighth wonder of the world. He who understands it, earns it, he who doesn’t, pays it’ – Einstein.

 Which Products Earn Interest or Yield?

-Investors have a variety of options to choose from to earn interest or generate a yield, including: savings accounts, Syfe’s Cash+ product, dividend paying stocks, and REITs.
+Investors have a variety of options to choose from to earn interest or generate a yield, including: savings accounts, Syfe’s Smart Baskets, dividend paying stocks, and REITs.

 It’s important for investors to realize that while products like savings accounts carry virtually no risk of loss, when you invest in assets like dividend paying stocks or REITs – there is a chance that your initial investment can decline in value.

-In saying that, dividend yielding stocks or REITs do tend to earn higher yields than products like savings accounts, creating opportunities for more risk tolerant investors.
+In saying that, dividend yielding stocks or high yield Smart Baskets do tend to earn higher yields than products like savings accounts, creating opportunities for more risk tolerant investors.

 Using Syfe’s Compound Interest Calculator is simple.
 To get a better understanding of the power of compounding, just complete the following fields in the Calculator below: